>>...with a 3V3 supply, 330R only sources 10mA. Even if all six inputs are pulled low at once this is

 Where is this stated ?
 See my calcs below.

-Yes there is very little spare capacity on those pins.>>I can't see any penalty except power consumption ?
+>>I can't see any penalty except power consumption ?

 >For one input no but with limited 3V3 available and many inputs, your are risking other effects on board.

 Let's try and quantify this.
 Looking at the Pi schematic, there doesn't seem to be anything between the 3V3 regulator and the GPIO 3V3 connector.
 The track might be a bit thin, but I can't imagine any track struggling with 60mA.
 The 60mA 'limit' strikes me as a bit arbitrary.

 I guess the issues are 1) does the peak current exceed the regulators rated output current (which could kill

 it quickly), and 2) with the additional load of the pull ups during pulses, will the regulator overheat with the

 heat sink capacity available (which could kill the regulator slowly).